ayush7/joveo_assignment_3/Readme.md

 - The scraping may not work for every website as I used crawl4ai which is open source but has limits when it comes to websites with good robot protection
 - The database creation takes some time as crawling, scraping and vectorization all happens at the same time - Be patient, can take upto 20-30 minutes even for 400 links
 - Context limiter has not been added so there can be some errors for larger websites.
 I have tried to limit it with rudimentary methods but it may still cause issues sometimes.
+- Sources display might be a little limited as it currently shows the retrived text instead of the links.
+Can be fixed but would have been easier for review.

 ## Optimizations
 -  Added metadata fields for easy filteration during retrival.
 Query classification agent was having adding additional time so removes it.